vanheeringen-lab/gimmemotifs/docs/installation.rst

 +++++++++++++++++++++++++++

-All of GimmeMotifs configuration is stored in ``/usr/share/gimmemotifs/gimmemotifs.cfg`` or ``~/.gimmemotifs.cfg``.
-If the file ``~/.gimmemotifs.cfg`` exists in your home directory this will always have precedence over the system-wide configuration.
-The configuraton file is created at installation time with all defaults set, but you can always edit it afterwards.
-It contains two sections ``main`` and ``params`` that take care of paths, file locations, parameter settings etc. Additionally, every motif tool has it’s own section.
-Let’s have a look at the options.
+All of GimmeMotifs configuration is stored in ``~/.config/gimmemotifs/gimmemotifs.cfg``.
+The configuraton file is created at first run with  all defaults set, but you can always edit it afterwards.
+It contains two sections ``main`` and ``params`` that take care of paths, file locations, parameter settings etc. Additionally, every motif tool has it's own section.
+Let's have a look at the options.

 ::